Slickytail/storefront-vis/README.md

 Raking is **unimplemented** pending UX decisions.

-### Known Bugs
+### Known Issues

-* When changing a filter variable by changing its dropdown, if there are shared options between the old variable and the new one, the shared options will be the only ones selected rather than all options (as would occur if the new variable was added as a new filter).
+* Adding a filter causes the filtering() reactive to update twice, which wastes time.